munificent/magpie/doc/site/markdown/index.md

     print(dragon(5, ""))

-Its goal is to let you write code that's beautiful and easy to read, and to allow you to seamlessly extend the language and libraries as you see fit.

 ## Where We're At

 Here's the deal.
 Magpie is very young.
 The egg has been laid, but still hasn't